Drakunal/MLFLOW-Model-Serving-and-FastAPI/readme.md

 app = FastAPI()
 ```

-Creates a FastAPI application instance that organizes routes and configurations.
+- This line creates a FastAPI application instance, `app`, which organizes all routes and configurations for the API.

 #### Defining the Customer Data Model